reesej22/Projects/README.md

 # Projects
 The main.py file is an example of how a python script can be used to output the host name and ip address.

 The Chromebook vimrc file serves as an example.
-It contains settings for vim-airline aswell as a function to remove trailing whitespace.
+It contains settings for vim-airline as well as a function to remove trailing whitespace.

 Ultimately, this project will serve as a learning experience.
-The Git commands used to creat this project are:
+The Git commands used to create this project are:
 	git clone "...."
 	git init
 	git add -A